 Combination Therapies

-Rhinoplasty with Cartilage Reshaping: In some cases, surgeons may undergo dorsal hump removal to reshape the existing cartilage and, if necessary, use grafts from elsewhere to achieve the desired contour and structural support.
+Rhinoplasty with Cartilage Reshaping: In some cases, doctors may undergo dorsal hump removal to reshape the existing cartilage and, if necessary, use grafts from elsewhere to achieve the desired contour and structural support.

-Laser Therapy: While not commonly used for cartilage and bone irregularities, laser treatments can refine the skin’s appearance on and around the nasal tip post-surgery, especially if scar tissue is a concern.
+Laser Therapy: While not commonly used for cartilage and bone irregularities, laser treatments can refine the skin’s appearance on and around the nasal tip post-, especially if scar tissue is a concern.

 Additional Considerations